matejmedvecky/pepmandis/README.md

 Non-redundant BLAST database can be downloaded via following FTP:  https://ftp.ncbi.nlm.nih.gov/blast/db/ or by running 'update_blastdb.pl' script from https://www.ncbi.nlm.nih.gov/books/NBK537770/ \
 Please note that path to BLAST NR protein DB need to be specified in a 'defaults.cfg' file.

 To limit offline BLASTP search by taxonomy, user needs to provide a file with taxids (see https://www.ncbi.nlm.nih.gov/books/NBK546209/#cookbook.Limiting_a_BLAST_search_with_a).
 I prepared file 'bacterial.ids' containing all taxids available for Bacteria.
-It can be found in config/ directory (along with PepMANDIS source code).
+It can be found in config/ directory of this repo.
 Please note that PATH to that file must be specified in 'defaults.cfg' file.

 To obtain and install BLAST+ command line applications, please visit https://www.ncbi.nlm.nih.gov/books/NBK279690/.